 " It's also usually a subtrope of Aggressive Negotiations

 .
 Guys, the messengers are coming in peace.

-When heroes do this, it's because the messenger was a bad guy anyway
+When heroes do this (to enemy diplomats, never their own servants), it's because the messenger was a bad guy anyway

 , so why not murder him when he isn't making any threats?